nathan-at-least/zec-coin-polling/README.md

 ### Vote Cast Memo Format

-A user encodes their vote preferences for a poll into a Zcash encrypted memo sent to the `vote reception Z-Address`.
+A voter must encode their vote preferences for a poll into a Zcash encrypted memo sent to the `vote reception Z-Address`, and we expect they will use a tool such as the [Vote Cast Memo Maker](#vote-cast-memo-maker) in this repository, or perhaps built-in wallet support.
 The encoding of this vote is a JSON structure with the following format:

 ```json
 {